Radwell is situated on a side road off the A507 between Baldock and Junction 10 of the A1(M).

 We're about a 20 minute walk from Baldock.
 From the traffic lights follow North Road over the hill until you get to Radwell Lane on the left.

-Walk down Radwell lane to the ducks, continue for another 100 yards to the campsite, turn right, shortly after you've past the pink cottages there's a turn-in on the right hand side.
+Walk down Radwell lane to the ducks, continue for 100 yards, turn right at the crossroads and shortly after you've passed the white cottages there's a turn-in on the right hand side.

 A more scenic route from Baldock to Radwell is by footpath across country following the first part of the Kingfisher way, which if you continued, would take you all the way to the Ouse at Roxton Lock.